rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 0. Fill the information and click "Sign Up".

    #### ForgetPassword

 0. Click the "Login" link at the too of the page.

 0. Click "Forget Password".

+   NOTE: In the HTML, the value for name "form_auth_token" is sent, not the email address.

    <a name="Login"></a>